The undertones of orange and cinnamon were not overwhelming, but complementary to the dried fruit; this Apricot Quick Bread was just delightful.

-- To allow for good air circulation while baking, leave at least 1 inch of space between pans and between pans and sides of oven.
+- To allow for good air circulation while baking, leave at least 1 inch of space between pans and between pans and sides of the oven.
 Switch pan positions and rotate pans halfway through baking.

 - The two top secrets to moist, tender quick bread are 1) in the mixing: always use a quick light technique so you don’t over-mix the batter 2) don’t over-bake since this cause dryness in the final baked product.